 The next 10 years will see a very different relationship between rural and urban China, particularly in large towns (镇), which are the focus of accelerated development under China’s current urbanization policy chengzhenhua (城镇化, literally ‘city- and town-ification’).
 How fast this process takes place and what job opportunities it brings will undoubtedly have an effect on future migration decisions.

 Other Reasons to Return: Parenting Duties

 The migrant parents we spoke with carried an overwhelming sense of guilt for leaving their children, even though they believe that in the long term, they are building a better future for their family.
-In recent years, the Chinese government and other research organizations specializing in left-behind children have begun to place stronger emphasis on the negative effect living without parents can have on the emotional wellbeing of a child.
+In recent years, the Chinese government and other research organizations specializing in left-behind children have begun to place a stronger emphasis on the negative effect living without parents can have on the emotional well-being of a child.
 A study by All China Women’s Federation in 2013 found that 29% of left-behind children were closed off, lacked confidence or had a sense of inferiority, while another 18% tended to be antagonistic, impulsive and anti-social.

 For one parent in Guangdong, the behavioral changes in his 9-year-old daughter along with her declining grades at school, led him to leave the factory and move back to rural Sichuan to raise his daughter:

 “I got a call from the teacher while I was working away saying that my daughter’s grades were suffering.
 I decided to come home 6 months ago to be with her.
 I’ve noticed changes for the better since I returned, she has more self-confidence now and won two first-place medals at sports day.”